Math by Grades Math by Topics Math Worksheets Math for Specific Tests Math Fun and Games Exam Preparation Math in Video Lessons Science Others

 Tangent to a Circle Theorem: A tangent to a circle is perpendicular to the radius drawn to the point of tangency.

-This video will state and prove the Tangent to a Circle Theorem: A line is tangent to a circle if and only if the line is perpendicular to the radius drawn to the point of tangency.
+The Tangent to a Circle Theorem states that a line is tangent to a circle if and only if the line is perpendicular to the radius drawn to the point of tangency.

 A straight line that cuts the circle at two distinct points is called a secant.